reactioncommerce/reaction-docs/developer/developer-faqs.md

 ### I cloned the Reaction repo but when I run `meteor` it doesn't work

 You need to install and use the Reaction command line tool in order to run Reaction.
 It does some work building the application before the app starts that is not optional.
 You can install the CLI by doing `npm install -g reaction-cli`.
+Then you should be able to run `meteor npm install` and then start the app by running `reaction run` or just `reaction`.

 ## Admin